 The segmentation feature allows you to separate your participants into distinct groups and compare their responses to your questions.
 This is particularly useful for demographic insights (male/female, genX/millennial, marketing/sales, students/teachers, etc.) and gamification where team competitions spur on learning.

 Note: The segmentation feature is only available on certain paid Poll Everywhere plans.
 If you don’t see ‘Segment responses’ in the visual settings menu, that means your account doesn’t have access to this feature.
 Check the Plans page for more details.

 How Segmentation works

-Note: While Poll Everywhere offers several different activity types including Clickable image, Open-ended, Word cloud, etc., Segmentation is only available on Multiple choice polls.
+Note: While Poll Everywhere offers several different activity types including Clickable image, Open-ended, Word cloud, etc., Segmentation is only available on Multiple choice activities.

 Step 2: Create or select another Multiple choice question you wish to add segmentation to.

-Step 3: Open the Visual settings menu by clicking the gray paintbrush icon.
+Step 3: Open the Visual settings menu by clicking the button in the top right-hand corner.

 Step 4: Scroll down to the section labeled 'Segment responses' and select the Enable button.

 Note: Any activities in subfolders cannot be selected as the activity identification when going to Visual Settings > Segment responses.

 Step 5: From the dropdown menu, select the activity where people identify the group or category they belong to.
 This is the activity you will use to separate your audience into segmented groups.